Turning a Failed Marriage into a Successful Divorce

 The goal is agreement without acrimony, reached outside of court and without the expensive and stressful fighting that often occurs when opposing attorneys square off before a judge in proceedings that are open to the public.

 As your mediator, I’ll help you resolve conflicts and disputes in a private process ensuring that eventual decisions are yours, alone.
-You will make them, not lawyers
+You will make them, not lawyers and judges.

 Together, you’ll talk about options and I’ll show you creative approaches.
 With neutrality, I’ll guide you to a fair divorce settlement without pitting you against one another.